partigabor/aromatica/README.md

 # aromatica

-Encyclopedia Aromatica is a future database and website, currently under development.
+This repository hosts the website and database *Encyclopedia Aromatica*, currently under development.

 <!--
 ## To Do List